Look after your marine battery, and it will serve you when you need it. Here is what you need to know.

 If you have a lead-acid battery, you may consider using a battery hydrometer to obtain an accurate reading.
 This simple, inexpensive tool sucks up a small amount of electrolyte and measures the specific gravity of the fluid.
 This offers an extremely reliable reading of your battery's health.
 While a hydrometer will give very accurate results, use care as you're dealing with battery acid.
 Read, understand, and closely follow the instructions that come with the hydrometer to obtain true results.

-This is a properly installed permanent marine battery
+This is a properly installed permanent marine battery charger

-charger with user-settable charging profiles for different
+with user-settable charging profiles for different types of

 Batteries must be correctly mounted for them to give safe and effective performance.
 I've lost count of the number of times I've been on a boat in my capacity as an accredited marine surveyor only to see a battery held in place only by the cables that connect it to the terminals.
 Apart from the stress that this can impart on the cables and terminals, it's dangerous.
 A shifting battery could contact some metal part of the boat and cause a short circuit that starts a fire.
 All batteries should be secured in an acid-proof box or tray to contain spills.
 A box also isolates the battery from physical harm that could split the case and cause acid to leak out.
 Positive terminals should be covered as well.
 Most boxes have covers that serve this purpose.